-Your motorhome may be supplied with a Ladder mounted on the rear passenger side door.
+Your coach may be supplied with a Ladder mounted on the rear driver's side door.

 The ladder on your motorhome is provided for limited access to the roof.
-The ladder must be removed from the stored position and mounted on the roof rail for use.

 Walking or working on the roof should be left up to qualified service personnel using proper safety equipment in a safe environment.
 You should only walk or work on the roof if you are qualified and have created a safe environment.